-The PPRB has crafted a number of explicit ADV assurance requirements to be included in profiles written for Medium Robustness environments.
+The PPRB has crafted a number of explicit assurance requirements to be included in profiles written for medium robustness environments.
 The assurance requirements are provided below.
-The PP author should place the assurance requirements in the body of the PP. Additional explanatory (e.g., objective, application notes) material for each explicit component can be found in an appendix of this document and should be incorporated (as an appendix) into medium robustness PPs as well.
+The PP author should place the assurance requirements in the body of the PP. Additional explanatory (e.g., objective, application notes) material (as provided) for the explicit component can be found in an appendix of this document and should be incorporated (as an appendix) into medium robustness PPs as well.
 The ADV_INT(EXP).1 assurance requirement differs from other assurance requirements in that the PP author is to fill in an assignment of the modules that are of special concern to their TOE.